charlie-x/neoden4/README.md

 dp-neoden4.ulp - rewrite of dangerous prototypes tm220 ulp (modded by jamz) to work for the Neoden 4 pick and place.

-you have to move your board in eagle to a place where the fiducials in eagle coordinates are mappable in the machines physical space, so no -X,  or -Y all positive, and enough away from 0,0 wherre the head can physically move.
+you have to move your board in eagle to a place where the fiducials in eagle coordinates are mappable in the machines physical space, so no -X,  or -Y all positive, and enough away from 0,0 where the head can physically move.
 Otherwise it'll cause an error when you try to use the following instructions

 run ulp from board, load or edit the stack, assign and output.